openshift-kni/cluster-group-upgrades-operator/config/pre-cache/README.md

 2. `platform.image` - OCP release image
 3. `operators.indexes` - OLM index images (list of image pull specs)
 4. `operators.packagesAndChannels` - operator packages and channels (list of  <package:channel> string entries)
+5. `excludePrecachePatterns` - list of patterns to exclude from precaching (using this command: grep -vG -f)

 :warning: We need to set the precache.image value as a container image digest.
 This value is going to be used by the pre-cache task to pull all the required container images and for the upgrade operator to replace the Clusterversion spec.desiredUpdate.image field.
 The cluster-version operator of the managed cluster requires this format to continue automatically with the upgrade since container image digest uniquely and immutably identifies a container image